 Hansen has published FantasyGuru.com, one of the oldest fantasy information sites on the Internet, since 1995.
 A former rock disc jockey, Hansen began appearing on a sports cable TV show in New Jersey under the name “The Fantasy Guru” in 1994 and quickly gained a reputation for his predictions and evaluations.
 Hansen’s first prediction in the fantasy business was that second-year Ram WR Isaac Bruce (who posted 21/273/3 as a rookie) was the next Jerry Rice and was the sleeper of the year - and Bruce posted 119/1781/13, making him one of the best sleepers in the history of fantasy football.
-Hansen's foray in the fantasy sports media business was a position at ESPN.com, where he was the first fantasy football columnist for the popular Web site, starting in 1996.
+Hansen's first foray in the fantasy sports media business was a position at ESPN.com, where he was the first fantasy football columnist for the popular Web site, starting in 1996.
 He was a columnist for ESPN.com for seven years, ending in 2003, but not before being the first individual to contribute to ESPN's fantasy football coverage online, on ESPN Radio, and on TV.
-Starting in 2003, Hansen began working with Yahoo!
-Sports, where his work was found until 2014.
+From 2003-2014, Hansen contributed fantasy content to Yahoo!
+Sports.

 From 2002/2003, Hansen appeared weekly on “NFL Fantasy Live” alongside former NFL Player Ron Jaworski and on the NFL Network's “Playbook” show alongside former NFL Players Sterling Sharpe and Solomon Wilcots.
 Hansen was also asked to be featured on a strategy-based preseason DVD the NFL produced in 2003.
 Hansen appeared weekly (from 2003-2009) as the chief fantasy analyst on the “Fantasy Fix” show on Comcast Sportsnet’s local stations in Philadelphia, Chicago, New York, Baltimore/Washington, Sacramento, and others.
 The show also aired nationally on DirecTV.